WhileSEC/thm-writeup/committed/README.md

 ```
 [![asciicast](https://asciinema.org/a/RyfDy6Cuy5wv2DwKTKnZFW1ca.svg)](https://asciinema.org/a/RyfDy6Cuy5wv2DwKTKnZFW1ca)

-Found 1 file note.txt, but seems there is no flag in that, flag found in main.py
+Found 1 file Note, but seems there is no flag in that, flag found in main.py